kidomine/phil/README.md

+#I use this daily.
-##A command line interface to manage notes, flashcards, and todos.
+##It's a command line interface to manage notes, flashcards, and todos.
 ### Written in Haskell.

 I've used this program daily (often hourly!) since I began writing it December of 2013.